cmwint/mad-giphy/README.md

 - also add CSS prefixes
 - add credits at the bottom
 - add something in that waits to load the page until the API call is successful
+- make sure all inputs fields are required